micheledinelli/we-bot-laughed/README.md

 <img src="ascii-art.png" width="500">

 While you're figuring out what the One Piece is, I can help by providing you with the latest chapter.
-Spoiler: Roger and I… we both laughed.
+By the way Roger and I... we both laughed.
 </div>

 > [!WARNING]